PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

 c) Symmetry in planes involving the horizontal axis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Complications from the horizontal axis in particular, i.e. for the vertical and horizontal planes and any combinations involving these, the left/right system, interchangeability of the two horizontal systems, implications for 'same' direction in sign type.**
+**Complications from the horizontal axis in particular, i.e. for the vertical and horizontal planes and any combinations involving these, the left/right system, interchangeability of the two horizontal systems, more implications for 'same' direction in sign type.**

 .. _angled_circles:

 d) Circular shapes in combinations of planes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Sometimes circular shapes are traced within an angled plane rather than one of the cardinal planes, as in `SOCIALIZE <https://www.handspeak.com/word/index.php?id=2014>`_ and `TWIRL <https://asl-lex.org/visualization/?sign=twirl>`_.
+Sometimes circular shapes are traced within an **angled plane** rather than one of the :ref:`cardinal_planes`, as in `SOCIALIZE <https://www.handspeak.com/word/index.php?id=2014>`_ and `TWIRL <https://asl-lex.org/visualization/?sign=twirl>`_.
 In this case, code the orientation of the plane of movement by selecting the applicable component planes (as described :ref:`above<angled_planes>`), and then continue to code the direction within the angled plane by selecting the component directions as they would be within the component planes.
 See the following illustration for how this works:

 .. image:: images/mov_combinations_of_planes.png
     :width: 750
     :align: left

 In this example, the sign includes the black circle traced out in an angled plane.
-The idea is that the angled circle could be 'flattened' into each of its components, and then the resulting circular directions are simpler to record and analyze.
-Then the information to record in the program should be each of directionalities indicated for the red and blue circles, which are situated in cardinal planes.
+The idea is that the angled circle could be "flattened" into each of its components, and then the resulting circular directions are simpler to record and analyze.
+Then the information to record in the program for this example should be each of directionalities indicated for the red and blue circles, which are situated in cardinal planes.

-Here is an example of a possible coding for `SOCIALIZE <https://www.handspeak.com/word/index.php?id=2014>`_ for each hand:
+Here is a possible coding of `SOCIALIZE <https://www.handspeak.com/word/index.php?id=2014>`_ for each hand, highlighting their shared circular direction components:

 .. image:: images/mov_sample_sign_SOCIALIZE_H1.png
     :width: 750